Pengrui-Han/Pengrui-Han/README.md

 I’m interested in **language and intelligence** in both humans and machines, particularly the role language plays in shaping intelligent behavior, which I study through comparisons between LLMs and humans.
 I analyze their behavioral capabilities and failures, examine internal mechanisms, and develop strategies to enhance intelligent machine systems.

 In the past, I have also worked on fair and human-centered AI, NLP, and more.
-You can find more on my [Google Scholar](https://scholar.google.com/citations?user=bSyG8UYAAAAJ&hl=en).
+You can find more on my [Google Scholar](https://scholar.google.com/citations?user=bSyG8UYAAAAJ&hl=en) and [Personal Website](https://pengrui-han.github.io/).

 I'm always open to collaborations.
 Please feel free to email me at phan12@illinois.edu.